dmbarbour/wikilon/docs/AwelonLang.md

 But we can use more conventional mechanisms like an external console or log, depending on the configuration.

 Profiling would aggregate performance statistics over multiple uses of a word.
-We could potentially profile with gates, too, by configuring the gate to also perform a `(seq)` operation.
+We could potentially profile with gates, too, which might implicitly configure the gate to also perform an `(eval)` operation.

 ## Program Animation and Time Travel Debugging